stackotter/delta-client/Readme.md

 If the error is in app startup you can also try running `rm ~/Library/Containers/dev.stackotter.delta-client/Data/Library/Application Support/dev.stackotter.delta-client/.haslaunched` in Terminal to perform a fresh install.
 Next time the app starts it will backup all your current configuration before performing the fresh install.

+## Issue reporting

+If you find an issue with Delta Client please create an issue on the Github repository.
+The root cause of the issue will likely actually be code in the Delta Core repository but for simplicity we report the issues on this repository.
+If you find the issue while using Delta Core in your own project create the issue on the Delta Core repository not here.

 ## Screenshots

 ![alt text](https://github.com/stackotter/delta-client/blob/main/Screenshots/ui.png?raw=true)